England also likely to welcome Kiwi ref: Erasmus

 The New Zealand official was jeered off, and criticised afterwards by France captain Antoine Dupont, for his officiating on Sunday (local time), as South Africa narrowly edged the hosts 29-28 in the quarterfinal with several marginal decisions going the Springboks' way.

-World Rugby raised eyebrows earlier on Tuesday by naming O’Keeffe to handle Saturday’s semifinal, but Erasmus said it was not unprecedented to have the same referee three times in a World Cup.
+World Rugby raised eyebrows earlier on Tuesday by naming O’Keeffe to handle Saturday’s semifinal at Stade de France in Paris, but Erasmus said it was not unprecedented to have the same referee three times in a World Cup.

 The 34-year-old O’Keeffe was also in charge when the Boks lost to Ireland in their pool game.